bloominstituteoftechnology/webapi-ii-challenge/README.md

 ### Comment Schema

-A Comment in the database has the following structure:
+A Comment in t +
+he database has the following structure:

 ```js
 {